seanjyi8424/autoMaze/README.md

 # CS179J - Autonomous Path Finding Vehicle
 ##### Project Group ERASER: Eric Choi, Artip Nakchinda, Sean Yi
 This project is about two autonomous RC cars working together to find an exit out of a maze.
+Final project for Senior Project course.

 # Parts
 - 2x Arduino Uno (or any other Arduino)